tensor-goat/pledge/README.md

 # Phase 2: drop all file access
 pledge("stdio")

-# From here on, the process can only do computation and I/O on
+# From here on, only computation and stdout/stderr work
-# already-open file descriptors (stdin/stdout/stderr)
 result = expensive_computation(config)
 print(json.dumps(result))